The EU Structural Funds and the employment system

 - Increase the number of individuals with vocational training

-In the 2014-2020 programme the Social Fund supports EURES which works to increase mobility within the labour market.
+In 2014-2020, the European Social Fund also supports EURES that works to increase mobility within the labour market - supporting a more efficient match between jobseekers and employers in Europe.